kullykiki/ACD-jsontoecxel-code/ReadMe.md

 ```

 if error may be by pip not lasted version .
-Must upgrad pip before install pandas
+Must upgrade pip before install pandas

 ```cmd
 python -m pip install --upgrade pip